Proven OVI Attorney in Auburn, Ohio

 Limited Clients.
 Proven Results.

-The OVI Defense Attorneys at Stiefvater Law limit the number of clients we represent so we can provide our full resources to defending your OVI.
-If you were charged with OVI in Auburn, Ohio, call Stiefvater Law, LLC to speak with a local OVI Defense Lawyer to fight your charge.
-OVI Attorney Robert Stiefvater has been successfully defending individuals since 2003.
+The OVI Lawyers at Stiefvater Law limit the number of clients we represent so we can provide our full resources to defending your OVI.
+If you were charged with OVI in Auburn, Ohio, call Stiefvater Law, LLC to speak with a local OVI Lawyer to fight your charge.
+OVI Lawyer Robert Stiefvater has been successfully defending individuals since 2003.
 Put his experience to work for you in Auburn.
 Call and find out if we are currently accepting new clients.

-The Auburn OVI Defense Attorneys at Stiefvater Law, LLC owe their ongoing courtroom success to the following:
+The Auburn OVI Defense Lawyers at Stiefvater Law, LLC owe their ongoing courtroom success to the following:

 Limiting the number of clients we represent to ensure that enough time is devoted to building the best OVI defense;

 Being courtroom prepared by staying current with OVI law; and